I help people with pianos.

 My focus is on quality and integrity and helping you love your piano.
 If you are considering purchasing a piano I can help you with advice and technical evaluation.
 If you already own a piano, I can help you get the best touch, tone and experience from it.I am well known in this industry with a reputation for being honest.
 I take that same approach to all my activities.

+The core of my business is tuning and repairing pianos in your home.
 I’m an excellent tuner and I’m especially skilled at regulation and voicing with expertise in maintaining the correct tone and touch of fine European pianos.
 I’ve visited most of the fine European makers and am very familiar with their individual characteristics.
 I am very experienced in preparing pianos in professional settings, including concerts, schools, recording studios and for teaching.

 Tuning is obviously important and fine pianos, regardless of the make, should be tuned quarterly.
 At minimum a piano needs to be tuned twice a year.
 Sometimes older pianos are so stable you can get away with once a year.
 I am not one to just make work for myself so if your piano falls in that category, I will tell you.
 But few do.